When physical systems resist, what do we do?

 The CCT Program

-That is the starting point for what we call programmable physics: better leverage inside existing physics by treating the way we measure and control the system as part of what can be designed.
-The CCT program turns that possibility into claims that can be framed, tested, exposed, and carried forward.
+That is the starting point for what we call programmable physics: gaining better leverage inside existing physics by making measurement and control part of the design.
+To pursue that possibility, CCT organizes the work into a staged route.

 01